 The exact start date depends on the weather.
 This may mean well, that you spend a few hours at the airport until your team leader gives the GO.

 The final jump altitude depends on conditions during the flight day and can only be determined shortly before the take off with the plane.
 The flight will be performed in any case only if a jump of more than 28,000 ft (~ 8,500 m) is possible.

-And then there's your big moment: hooked to your instructor, you jump with your jump master out of the plane and you will have a free-fall experience, which have so far seen only a very few civilians.
+And then there's your big moment: hooked to your instructor, you jump with your tandem master out of the plane and you will have a free-fall experience, which have so far seen only by a very few civilians.
 The free fall lasts approximately 2 minutes, and you will enjoy every second - the longest, most intense minutes of your life!

 If everything goes according to plan, your jump will take place on Sunday around noon, after you left the rest of the weekend to the HALO jumper team to celebrate your extensively experience.
 The team is great, and you will love them very much!
 You will be welcomed there as a family member!
 But you should always plan on Monday as a backup day, as the weather cooperates not always as desired.

 The best season for HALO jumps is mid of April up to November.